coderefinery/ffmpeg-editlist/README.md

 # ffmpeg editlist utility

+Often, one wants to reprocess a video file using some basic operations, such as removing certain segments.
+Rather than opening a video editor, it is nice to be able to define a text file (the **editlist**) with processing instructions, and then run it.
+This allows collaboration in the processing, for example sharing the editlist file via git.

 This utility takes a YAML definition of an edit list (segments to cut out and re-assemble into a file), and does the re-assembling using the ffmpeg command line utility.

-This is currently an alpha-level utility: it works, but expect to need code modifications to make it work for your case.
-Documentation is not good.
+This is currently an alpha-level utility: it works, but expect to need a bit of work to make it work for your case.
+Documentation is needs improvement.
+However, it has been used for several large events.

 Features include:

-* YAML edit list
+* YAML edit list definition.
-* Select segments to include.
-Segments are either copied raw or re-encoded (`--reencode`)
+* Select segments to stitch together in the final video file.
+  Segments are either copied raw or re-encoded (`--reencode`).
-* Give Table of Contents times in the source video, mapped to times in the output video automatically.
+* Give Table of Contents times (for example, '16:45: Lesson 2 begins') relative to the source video, output mapped to times in the output video automatically.
-* Cover certain areas of video (for example, when an audience member appears)
+* Cover certain areas of video (for example, when an audience member appears).
 * Everything scripted and non-interactive.